 In studies of NH3 emission from livestock housing the results are given as the measured emission from the building per time unit, in emission per animal, emission per livestock unit (LU), a percentage of TAN or total N in excreta.
-The definition of animal and LU may vary among countries (institute), a LU may be defined as the production of a livestock equivalent to 500 kg live weight (Philippe et al. 2011a ) or as 100 kg N in the outlet from a manure store (Kai et al. 2008).
+The definition of animal and LU may vary among countries (institute), a LU may be defined as the production of a livestock equivalent to 500 kg live weight (Philippe et al. 2011 ) or as 100 kg N in the outlet from a manure store (Kai et al. 2008).
 Measurement of N and TAN in excretion is also complicated due to the heterogeneity of the manure and the right timing of sampling.
 The precision of calculated total N and TAN excretion is affected by the model available, information about feed uptake, breed etc. Gilhespy et al. (2009) calculated the emission from cattle housed in deep litter houses as a percentage of TAN excreted, and noted that the range of emission was as wide as 5.4 – 20%, because the excretion model did not account for animal size and variation in feed added, so when housing a large breed they underestimated TAN excretion.
 Using standard excretion data may be problematic, because N excretion varies much among countries (Hou et al. 2016), due to differences in feed intake and diet formulation, which significantly affects manure composition and NH3 emission (Dourmad et al. 1999; Edouard et al. 2016).

 In most publications, the emission is given as g NH3 per animal per day or per LU per day, and may vary much due to differences in housing design, management and feeding practice.
-The publications are often not providing enough information to assess N or TAN in excreta.
-So even if the influence of feeding may be reduced to some extend by assessing the emission as a percentage of TAN or total N, then this estimate may unfortunately not be very precise.
-The variation due to differences in pen and barn design may in future be reduced by developing models that include emission as related to surface structures and managements of these.
+The publications often do not provide enough information to assess N or TAN in excreta.
+So even if the influence of feeding may be reduced to some extent by assessing the emission as a percentage of TAN or total N, then this estimate may unfortunately not be very precise.
+The variation due to differences in pen and building design may in future be reduced by developing models that include emission as related to surface structures and managements of these.

 Determining gaseous EFs from livestock buildings requires long-term measurements with high precision and reliable instruments.
 Emissions should be measured in different seasons to observe their seasonality and diurnal variation (Rzeźnik and Mielcarek 2016).
 Only measurements carried out for several seasons in different housing systems make it possible to calculate valid EFs covering an average of the annual emission should be used to estimate emissions from other buildings.